Types of Autism Therapy: A Complete Guide for Parents

 What is the best therapy for autism?

-ABA is the most researched and widely recommended therapy.
 However, the "best" therapy depends on individual needs.
-Most children benefit from a combination including ABA, speech therapy, and occupational therapy tailored to their specific challenges.
+Most children benefit from a combination of approaches.
+This often includes ABA, speech therapy, and occupational therapy tailored to their specific strengths.

 What is ABA therapy and how does it help autism?